-The NISE Network website features a catalog of online resources designed for professionals.
-The online catalog includes educational experiences for you to implement with the public, as well as resources to prepare you and your staff.
+The NISE Network website features a variety of online resources designed for professionals.
+The website includes educational experiences for you to implement with the public, as well as resources to prepare you and your staff.
 We also have a public website (whatisnano.org) with resources created by the NISE Network and other institutions, which we encourage you to give to your public audiences.

-NISE Network Online Catalog
+NISE Network Website

-Programs and activities
+Programs and Activities

-www.nisenet.org/catalog/programs
+www.nisenet.org/About\Programs